zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

     {{< figure src="/attachments/control-center/people/roles-permissions/edit-project-role-step-4.png" alt="Project Role Step 4" >}}

-    Set the environment permissions for productive environments as instructed below.
+    Set the environment permissions for production environments as described below.
 The permissions you set here will be fixed for this role.
-They cannot be altered later on the [Permission](/developerportal/deploy/environments/#permissions) page in the Cloud Portal.
+They cannot be altered later on the [Permissions](/developerportal/deploy/environments/#permissions) page in the Cloud Portal.

     1. Set the correct access rights.
     2. For **Permission Management**, you can select **Fixed** or **Custom**.